Property in: LONDON

 What is the postcode of Barking?

-IG11 is the Barking postcode although on its western border it strays into E6, the East Ham postcode.
+IG11 is the primary postcode for Barking, although its western borders stray into the E6 East Ham postcode area.

 What are you looking for?